 For Mexican-born, Bay-area based artist Ana Teresa Fernández, performance is a primary research tool in her complex multimedia practice.
 Her work often begins as a time-based action or social gesture that explores the politics of intersectionality.
 Her oeuvre includes community-based projects, public art, sculpture, performance, video, and larger-than-life oil paintings that critique cultural assumptions and stereotypes about Latina women and illuminate the psychological and physical barriers that define gender, race, and class in Western society and the global south.

-Fernández has exhibited at Humboldt State University, Eureka, California; the Tijuana Biennial in Mexico; Snite Museum at Notre Dame University, Indiana; Yerba Buena Center for the Arts, San Francisco, and The Oakland Art Museum.
+Fernández has exhibited at the Denver Art Museum; the Nevada Museum of Art; Humboldt State University, Eureka, California; the Tijuana Biennial in Mexico; Snite Museum at Notre Dame University, Indiana; Yerba Buena Center for the Arts, San Francisco, and The Oakland Museum of California.
 Her large-scale 5W public art project in San Francisco was awarded Best of the Bay by 7×7 Magazine in 2013.
 The Headlands Center for the Arts granted Fernández the Tournesol Award and her films have been screened at festivals internationally.
-In 2015 Humboldt State University published a catalogue on her solo exhibition at the First Street Gallery titled All or Nothing.
+In 2015, Humboldt State University published a catalogue of her solo exhibition at the First Street Gallery titled All or Nothing.